 Read about Mary Baker Eddy and her reliance upon the Bible for healing.

-Learn more about effective healing prayer and the Lord’s Prayer
+Learn more about effective healing prayer and the Lord’s Prayer.

-More about Bible-based healing
+More about Bible-based healing.

-Research healings through prayer in your local Christian Science Reading Room.
+Buy a Bible and research healings through prayer in your local Christian Science Reading Room.